 Some high-end fitness trackers include a temperature sensor that rests against your skin.
 This measurement can help determine if you’re overheating during an especially tough workout.

-Because fitness trackers are such simple devices, they can’t analyze your exercise results on their own.
-Instead, these units rely on a smartphone app to show you your activity results.
+Because fitness trackers are such simple devices, many cannot analyze your exercise results on their own.
+Instead, these units rely on an app to show you your activity results.
 If at all possible, you will want to look at the app before you pick a fitness tracker.
 Make sure it has all of the features you need.
 And make sure it will work with your iOS or Android smartphone before you buy it, as some apps are limited to one type of smartphone operating system.